jspteampaydock/commercetools-paydock-payment-connector/extension/docs/HowToRun.md

 5. Launch the Docker container with the following command:

-- `docker run -e PAYDOCK_INTEGRATION_CONFIG=xxxxxx -p 8082:8082 commercetools-payment-connector-extention`
+- `docker run -e POWERBOARD_INTEGRATION_CONFIG=xxxxxx -p 8082:8082 commercetools-payment-connector-extention`

-6. Replace the placeholder `xxxxxx` for PAYDOCK_INTEGRATION_CONFIG variable  with your Json-escapes string.
+6. Replace the placeholder `xxxxxx` for POWERBOARD_INTEGRATION_CONFIG variable  with your Json-escapes string.
 ###
 The Extension Module is accessible at: http://your_domain:8082.